rogermartensson/itop-cluster-ci/README.md

 Cluster Type is used to define what type of cluster it is.
 It is a radio button choice.

 #### Web Application

-Web Applicaton is extened with support for choosing a WebCluster or a DBServer.
+Web Applicaton is extended with support for choosing a WebCluster or a DBServer.

 Also from the original work from lndevnull, there is a tab for adding Database Schemas.

+For REST-users do note that webserver_id and webserver_name is removed from WebApplication.
+Please use softwareinstance_id and softwareinstance_name.